bellalaf/advent-of-code/2024/README.md

 Each day, grab your cookie from the dev tools in Chrome and (actually when does it expire?) and set as an env var using: `export COOKIE_AOC="<input cookie here>"`

+Set `DAY_AOC=<day>`

-The code uses this to interactively grab the required input from aoc.com
+The code uses these to interactively grab the required input from aoc.com

+`poetry run python xmas.py handler` to run the code

 ## Set up/handy commands